Conversations with a solicitor in Chester

 I heard a story on the radio the other day and it made me think.
 I’ve decided to write about it and to also talk about a bit of stuff that has been on my mind of late given what’s going on with the economy.
-There is a solicitors in Chester who shall remain nameless who helped me out a few years ago with some conveyancing and during that time I got to know my solicitors Phil quite well.
+There is a solicitors in St Helens who helped me out a few years ago with some conveyancing and during that time I got to know my solicitor quite well.
 I remember having a chat about the effect of the economy during the recession.
 But this article is about a slightly different exerience with another friend of mine in Chester.

 Law firms can not afford to pay Conveyancing Solicitors or any other member of staff to be sat around twiddling their thumbs.
 That is the sad fact of the matter.
 Since the beginning of the credit crunch prior to the recession in September 2007, nowadays there are not even half the amount of conveyancing transactions and for that reason not even half the quantity of work with Conveyancers.

 Every conveyancing firm continues to be impacted by this.
 Some firms have already been in a position to transfer staff into other departments however many have experienced to create redundancies.
 Recently legal requirements Society Gazette reported that recruitment agencies were becoming inundated with Conveyancing and Conveyancers Solicitors who had previously been made redundant.

 Up to August 2007 Conveyancers were in great demand that was reflected within their remuneration packages.
 Many are now being made redundant, suffering pay cuts or faced with extremely poor job security.
 It is not easy to recall recently every other trade or profession to become devalued by a great deal in this short time.
 It is not only the employees used in the profession that are suffering but individuals who have spent years training to be Conveyancing Solicitors or Licensed Conveyancers, many now discover the skills they may have obtaining are practically worthless.